erickhun/blog/content/posts/volleyball-and-beach-volleyball-in-taipei.md

 ## Indoor volleyball
-In Taiwan, indoor courts usually aren’t free to use.
+In Taiwan, indoor courts aren’t free to use.
 It is expected to pay a fee and it’s shared among the players (usually NTD150 to NTD300 per player, depending on the location).
 It’s more competitive and I'd say the minimum required level is [BB or +]({{<ref "#volleyball-skill-level-in-taiwan" >}}).
 You will need to know some players already playing indoor to access to them and chinese is usually required.
+[The 排球咖 Facebook group](https://www.facebook.com/groups/186877438033868), recruits players when they need some, but it will be in chinese.

 This was one group I used to play with few years ago: